phoenixprojectsoftware/greysource2019/README.md

 ## CORRIDORS BRANCH
 The CORRIDORS branch contains the modified SDK of Grey Source specifically built for the game CORRIDORS.
 The branch is up-to-date with the development of CORRIDORS.

-# Half Life 1 SDK LICENSE
+# HALF LIFE 1 SDK LICENSE

 Half Life 1 SDK Copyright© Valve Corp.